 These days, the words ‘purpose’ and ‘values’ are everywhere.
-Companies talk about their ‘purpose’ or their ‘mission’.
-They put their values up on a bronze plaque in the foyer for employees and customers to read.
+Companies talk about their purpose or their mission and put their values up on a bronze plaque in the foyer for employees and customers to read.

-But that is not what we mean when we talk about ‘purpose’ and living in your highest ‘values’.
+But that is not what we mean when we talk about purpose or living in your highest values.

-The only way you can fully realise your potential – actually be your very best self – is to know and live to your highest values.
+The only way you can fully realise your potential – and actually be your best self – is to know and live to your highest values.

-If you have children, you’ll know that there are some things you never have to ask them to do, they just naturally do it whereas there are many other things you’re constantly having to beg, bribe or coerce them in order for them to do it.
+If you have children, you’ll know that there are some things you never have to ask them to do, they will naturally do it.
+Whereas there are many other things you’re constantly having to beg, bribe or coerce your children for them to complete a particular task.

-If we all grew up in a perfect world, where we were always supported to be exactly who we were and never forced to modify or adapt our behaviour, then we’d all naturally be living in our highest priorities.
-Most likely the world would exist as a Utopia.
-Everyone feeling fulfilled and purposeful day in and day out.
-Everyone positively contributing to their own highest good, which works collectively for the common good.
+If we all grew up in a perfect world where we were always supported to be exactly who we were and never forced to modify or adapt our behaviour, then we’d all naturally be living in our highest priorities.
+Most likely the world would exist only as a utopia – where everyone feels fulfilled and purposeful.

-Mothers are told their children, their family, have to be their highest priority whether or not this is their truth.
-Men are told their work, or the way they earn an income, must be their highest priority, whether it’s true for them or not.
-In some cultures, community is enforced as the highest value, whereas in other social groups, perhaps health or our appearance is of primary importance.
+Mothers are told their children and family have to be their highest priority, regardless of this being their truth or not.
+In the same vein, men are told their work or the way they earn an income, must be their highest priority.
+In some cultures, community is enforced as the highest value, whereas in other social groups, perhaps health or appearance is of primary importance.

 Simply put, people who are living their life in complete alignment with their highest life priorities (their values) feel fulfilled and purposeful day in and day out – irrespective of the circumstances they find themselves in.